WICG/webpackage/extensions/signatures-section.md

 )
 ~~~

-The `augmented-certificate` CDDL rule comes from Section 3.3 of [I-D.yasskin-http-origin-signed-responses](I-D.yasskin-http-origin-signed-responses).
+The `augmented-certificate` CDDL rule comes from Section 3.3 of [I-D.yasskin-http-origin-signed-responses][I-D.yasskin-http-origin-signed-responses].

 To parse the signatures section, given its `sectionContents`, the `sectionOffsets`
 map, and the `metadata` map to fill in, the parser MUST do the following: